V4Fire/Client/src/components/base/b-router/README.md

   }
 }
 ```

 ### Two-way binding to the router

-Suppose you need to create logic in which mutating certain properties should push a new transition to the same route by adding
+Let's say you need to create a logic where changes to certain properties should trigger a new transition
-these properties as query parameters.
-In this case, you can use the API to establish a two-way binding between the component and the router.
+to the same route, adding those properties as query parameters.
+In this case, you can use an API to establish a two-way binding between the component and the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';